zynthian/zynthian-web2/pages/03.engines/03._engine-list/09.engine-noizemaker/splash-engine.md

 TAL-NoizeM4k3r comes with 256 preset patches, divided into categories such as Lead, Pad, FX, Percussion, Bass.
 Oscillator 1 can select from among three waveforms: saw, pulse and noise.
 Oscillator 2 has four waveforms: saw, rectangle, triangle, sine.
 The "master" section controls polyphony, portamento, tuning, oscillator volume amounts, ring modulation, syncing and sub (LFO) volume.

-TAL-NoizeM4k3r is particularly powerful in creating bass, effects and arpeggiator-type sounds, very common in modern tecno-dance music.
+TAL-NoizeM4k3r is particularly powerful in creating bass, effects and arpeggiator-type sounds, very common in modern techno-dance music.
 It has four low-pass, high-pass, bandpass and notch filter types.
 The envelope editor allows manual configuration that can be applied to the oscillators, filters, etc. One-shot and multiple repetition of this envelope is possible, and an amount control is also provided.

 Another powerful section of the TAL-NoizeM4k3r is the control section, which includes two types of chorus, a bit crusher, reverb and delay.
 A very nice "vintage noise" effect is included, as well as a feedback knob and a filter drive control.
 There is a pitchwheel control area which allows the external pitchwheel to control the cutoff point and pitchbend amount.
 <br>